 What does Valentine’s Day mean to you?
 Is it a day that you enjoy because you spend time with loved ones?
 Is it a day that makes you feel pressured to buy the right thing for the right person?
 Or is it a day that makes you feel lonely because you have not yet found the right person?
-It never ceases to amaze me how much emotion or stress one holiday can stir up.

 Although Valentine’s Day was traditionally a day of romance in Europe, it was Esther Howland of Worcester, Massachusetts who in 1847 created and popularized the mass produced Valentines Day card, creating, in essence, the original Hallmark holiday.

 What do we do in our house on Valentine’s Day?
 Nothing.
 Sound unromantic?

 Here’s a story for you.
 Two days ago after working on the floors in our old house, I fell down the long twisted staircase in our front hallway and got pretty banged up.
 My husband rushed over, packed me in ice, sat with me until I felt better, set me up with the computer, made me lunch and made me laugh.
 Since I can only stand on my left leg for 5 minutes at a time, he even made the puff pastry used in this recipe so I could write this blog post.
 To me, this is romance.
 No cash outlay.
 No corporate sponsored nationally designated holiday.
 Just friendship and love, daily.

 So here’s to love and friendship.
 If you feel lonely, treat yourself to a museum or special activity that makes you feel good without breaking the bank.
 If you feel pressured, ask yourself why.
 If you feel loved, thank your lucky stars and don’t take it for granted.
 And if you feel hungry, make these cookies, share them with a good friend and laugh while you sip the hot chocolate and reach for another scoop of whipped cream.

 Most importantly, love yourself…the rest will follow.